SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 ```
 <br>

-Just like that, we have made our *loyalty_score* predictions for these missing customers.
+No we have our *loyalty_score* predictions for these missing customers.
 Due to the impressive metrics on the test set, we can be reasonably confident with these scores.
 This extra customer information will ensure our client can undertake more accurate and relevant customer tracking, targeting, and comms.

 ___
 <br>

 ## Growth & Next Steps <a name="growth-next-steps"></a>

 While predictive accuracy was relatively high, we could continue to search for more predictive power, perhaps by: